Rosa Franco and Olga Ramirez

 Rosa didn’t just take advantage of the academic advising available, but also utilized resources like math tutors and got help from the Financial Aid Office.

-“I’ve had a great experience at Daley and AVI, and Rosa was a big part of that.
+“I’ve had a great experience at Daley and AVI, and Olga was a big part of that.
 But I know that she didn’t just do this for me – I’m sure she does it for every student she works with.”